hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 @endmindmap
 {% endplantuml %}

-On the other hand, functions that use `BufferDocument`'s `buffer` or `position` can only exist within the `BufferDocument` class.
-This is because the two properties (variables) are private, so external access is fundamentally blocked.
+On the other hand, the functions that use `BufferDocument`'s `buffer` or `position` can only exist within the `BufferDocument` class.
+Because the two properties (variables) are private, external access is fundamentally blocked.

-This is the reason why properties should not be directly exposed as public.
-If properties can be modified from the outside, it becomes uncertain how far the impact will reach when modifying code related to the properties.
-It potentially becomes no different from global variables.
+This is why properties should not be directly exposed as public.
+If properties can be modified from the outside, when modifying code related to the properties, it becomes impossible to know how far the impact will reach.
+Potentially, it becomes no different from global variables.

-## Application of Object-Oriented Programming
+## Application of Object Orientation

-The characteristics of object-oriented programming, such as managing complexity through separation of concerns and minimizing the impact of changes, influence other fields as well.
+The characteristics of object-oriented approach in managing complexity through separation of concerns and minimizing the impact of change influence other areas as well.

 ### Microservices Architecture

-MSA has many structural similarities to the object-oriented approach.
+MSA has many similarities to the object-oriented approach in terms of structure.

-The core of object-oriented programming is to group data and functions into a single object.
-In MSA, a service also groups the DB and API together, and the internal implementation and DB of each service are not exposed externally.
-This becomes a great advantage for maintainability and scalability by preventing internal changes of a service from affecting the outside.
+The core of object orientation is binding data and functions into a single object.
+In MSA, a service also bundles DB and API together for management, and the internal implementation and DB of each service are not exposed to the outside.
+This becomes a big advantage in maintainability and scalability while preventing internal changes of a service from affecting the outside.

 {% plantuml %}
 @startditaa